AjayM17/tradedesk/README.md

 No Rule, No Trade

 Trading Engine is a rule-based positional trading app focused on capital protection, discipline, and consistency.
-V1 is intentionally minimal and opinionated — built for real trading, not dashboards.
+V1 is intentionally minimal and opinionated — built for real trading, not dashboards or vanity metrics.

 🎯 Purpose of V1

-V1 exists to answer one question:
+V1 exists to answer one core question:

 Can a trader strictly follow predefined rules with the help of software?